Guiding Principles

 Avoid Hyperbole

-Even if you sincerely believe that your music is “groundbreaking” or “visionary,” using buzzwords such as these is nearly always unnecessary and frequently counterproductive.
+Even if you sincerely believe that your music is “groundbreaking” or “visionary,” using words such as these is nearly always unnecessary and frequently counterproductive.

 Avoid Clichés